cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Updated by is triggering un-needed changes when closing without saving warnings
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?